 Will I work with a licensed attorney?

 Yes!
 At all times you will work with attorney Michael Rada.
 You will not work with anyone else during the process such as a paralegal or legal assistant.
-Virtual estate planning offers great convenience, as well as the security and confidence that your plan is being drafted by an experienced estate planning lawyer.

 Is this service different from the online will and trust websites that are on the internet?

 It is very different!
 In this process you will communicate with Attorney Michael Rada who will collect your information and listen to your needs while carefully crafting the estate plan that is best for you.
 At all times you can ask any questions that you may have and offer any input that you wish to convey so that the documents created perfectly meet your needs.
 In addition, you will have the opportunity to review drafts of all of your documents and suggest edits or changes.
 This is very different from the online estate planning websites that simply spit out a cookie cutter document based on a few basic questions that is very likely to be no where close to what you truly need.